-- Plastic tarp or dropcloth, held up with garden stakes or large pots: This is another way to protect your garden from snow.
+- Plastic tarp or dropcloth held up with garden stakes or large pots: This is another way to protect your garden from the snow.

 - Plastic bag: Your standard grocery bag fits over smaller plants and can keep blooms from getting broken or too cold.